chase-mack/calculator/README.md

 # Calculator
-A simple calculator app built with React.js that does simple calculations and a couple conversions.
+A calculator app built with React.js that does simple calculations and a couple conversions.

 ## Installation
 You will need to install a recent version of Node.js on your machine to run the app.